 Don’t forget you can adjust the settings using the technique described above.
 Hover over the Adjustment Brush pin until the double arrow icon appears, move the mouse left to make the effect weaker, and right to make it stronger.
 Or you can also just drag the sliders one by one to change the settings.

-Here are the before and after versions of the portrait that I’ve developed and retouched for this article.
+Here are the before and after versions of the portrait that I’ve developed and retouched for this tutorial.

 Vintage Portrait Presets for Lightroom

-Our Vintage Portrait Presets for Lightroom are designed to help you create beautiful, authentic portraits.
-I use them to develop my own portraits and I know you will find them useful as sell.
+Our Vintage Portrait Presets for Lightroom Classic are designed to help you create beautiful, authentic portraits.
+I use them to develop my own portraits and I know you will find them useful as well.
 Just click here to learn more about the Vintage Portrait Presets.